UmamiAppearance/rollup-plugin-import-manager/README.md

  * `cjs`
  * `dynamic`

-This can be helpful if there are overlapping matches across the types., If, for example, es6 and dynamic import the same module.
-There are honestly very little situations, where it is necessary to specify the type.
+This can be helpful if there are overlapping matches across the types.
+For example if es6 and dynamic import share the same module name.
+But there are actually few situations, where it is necessary to specify the type, to be honest.
 But the option is there.